 - 7 Year Trended Data for Counties and District only.

 Injuries/accidents are included in the top ten leading causes of death in Kentucky, as well as the nation.
-Motor Vehicle Accidents (MVA) are the fourth leading cause of death in the Kentucky and the United States.
-Suicide is the eleventh leading cause of death in Kentucky and tenth in the Nation.
+Motor Vehicle Accidents (MVA) are the third leading cause of death in Kentucky and the United States.
+Suicide is the tenth leading cause of death in the Nation.

-Kentucky and our district have much higher rates of MVA deaths than the nation.
-Some counties (Clinton, Green, Casey) are trending down over the years.
-Cumberland County’s rates are 5 times the national average and at least 2 times higher than the other counties in our District.
+Kentucky and our district have much higher rates of Motor Vehicle Accident (MVA) deaths than the nation.
+Over the last decade rates have increased in some counties (Adair, Clinton, Casey, Pulaski, and Taylor) and plateaued in the rest.
+Clinton County’s rates are 4 times the national average and almost 3 times higher than Kentucky’s.
 Motor vehicle accidents are preventable much of the time.

-There are some simple things everyone can do that will keep you safer when driving or riding in a car:
+There are some simple behaviors everyone can do to keep us all safer when driving or riding in a car:

 - use a seat belt, all the time,